1delta-DAO/contracts-isolation/README.md

 # Margin trading in slots by 1delta

-Alows margin trading that aggregates throuh UniswapV3 and Algebra's V3.
+Alows margin trading that aggregates through UniswapV3 and Algebra's V3.

 Creates UUPS Upgradeable contracts as "Slots"